DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/DocRegister/Profiles.md

 Steps:
 1. In the window header, click on the Import button next to the profiles list.
-2. Use the Windows File Explorer to find the profile (e.g., in a shared folder, location network, or local computer)
+2. Use the File Explorer Dialog to find the profile (e.g., in a shared folder, location network, or local computer)
 3. Click on the “Open” button to import the profile.

 ![DocRegister Importing profiles](../../../assets/images/DocRegister/Profiles2-Import.gif)